clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

 Clocktower is an Ethereum Virtual Machine (EVM)-based, decentralized protocol for recurrent payments.
-Parties who wish to exchange goods and/or services provide payment details off-chain for an initial set-up and then third-party agents are financially incentivized to check a master list of transactions for those that are due.
+Parties who wish to exchange goods and/or services provide payment details off-chain for an initial set-up and third-party agents are financially incentivized to check a master list of transactions for those that are due.
 Payments that are due are sent and the third-party receives fee revenue as a reward for checking the list.
-In this way, Clocktower allows for scheduled payments to be reliably processed in the future--a feature currently unavailable to smart contract blockchains.
-This document will detail the mechanisms and use-cases of the protocol.
+In this way, Clocktower allows for scheduled payments to be reliably processed into the future without a central processor--a feature currently unavailable to smart contract blockchains.
+This whitepaper will detail the mechanisms and use-cases of the protocol.

 ## 1. Introduction